decentraland/documentation/content/contributor/comms/overview.md

 * Avatar updates when players change their appearance

 {{< info >}}
-You can see the comms protocol in action and experiment with it using the open-source [[Comms Demo Station]].
+You can see the comms protocol in action and experiment with it using the open-source [Comms Station](https://decentraland.github.io/comms-station/).
 {{< /info >}}

 Since most of this functionality requires broadcasting messages to all nearby players, they are automatically grouped into proximity-based clusters named _islands_.
 Each player is assigned to a single island at a time, which changes as they travel the world and move relative to others.